ASantini/Getting_And_Cleaning_Data/Codebook.md

 ### Code Book - TidyData.txt
 **Subject**
-	.The subject that was wearing the device while the measurements were taken.
+	..The subject that was wearing the device while the measurements were taken.
 The subject is identified as a number, 1 through 30.
 Activity
 	Identifies the activity that the subject was performing while the measurement were taken.
 Time: Body Acceleration Mean() X Axis